tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-5-ids-waf.md

      'vote.vote'
    ```

-4. Now enable the WAF by using the following command, from your shell (not from the pod attacker).
+4. Now enable the WAF using the following command from your shell (not from the pod attacker).

    ```
    kubectl patch applicationlayer tigera-secure --type='merge' -p '{"spec":{"webApplicationFirewall":"Enabled"}}'